Skip to main content

 by Nathan Harris - Fiction, Historical Fiction

 The Civil War might be over, but formerly enslaved Coleman and June have yet to find the freedom they’ve been promised.
 Two years ago, the siblings were separated when their old master, Mr. Harper, took June away to Mexico.
-Coleman stayed behind in Louisiana to serve the Harper family, clinging to the hope that one day June would return.
+Coleman stayed behind in Louisiana, clinging to the hope that one day June would return.
 When an unexpected letter from Mr. Harper arrives, summoning Coleman to Mexico, Coleman thinks that finally his prayers have been answered.
 What Coleman cannot know is the tangled truth of June’s tribulations under Mr. Harper out on the frontier.
 And when disaster strikes Coleman’s journey, he is forced on the run with Mr. Harper's daughter, Florence.
-Together, they venture into the Mexican desert to find June, all the while evading two crooked brothers who'll stop at nothing to capture Coleman and Florence and collect the money they're owed.
+Together, they venture into the Mexican desert to find June, all the while evading two crooked brothers who will stop at nothing to capture Coleman and Florence and collect the money they're owed.

 by Nathan Harris - Fiction, Historical Fiction